Trustee and visionary

 Our son James is in his second year at Seven Oaks having moved from a mainstream school so that he could enjoy more individualised learning in smaller classes with a focus on nurturing and growing him to his full potential.

 I have been an educator at Seven Oaks for the last 5 years and have been closely linked to the development of the curriculum and vision of the school.
 Every day I work with the children, guiding them to achieve their full holistic potential and gain a range of fulfilling life experiences.
 Through this time, I have also achieved much growth myself, as an educator, board member and personally.

 I am married to Laura and have 2 wonderful children, Layla who is 8 months old and Tobias who is 4 years old.
 Before beginning my journey at Seven Oaks, I travelled for 5 years teaching and living in Edinburgh before working on Organic Farms throughout Europe.
 I have a passion for bio dynamic and organic gardening as well as cooking, travelling, playing guitar and sport.
 My goal on the board is to be a clear voice in keeping the vision at a working level within the school.

-My wife Lesley and I have two young boys, Flynn (6) and Blake (4).
-With Flynn now being approximately halfway through his second year at Seven Oaks, in Charlotte’s class.
+My wife Lesley and I have two young boys, Flynn and Blake, both at Seven Oaks.